 - 70 percent of the seafood that is consumed in Sweden is imported, mostly from Norway, Denmark and China.

 - Swedish consumers consume mostly salmon, herring, cod and shrimp.
 The salmon consumed in Sweden is almost exclusively of imported farmed Norwegian salmon.

 - About half of all seafood in the global market is farmed.
 60 percent of the seafood consumed in Sweden is wild-caught and 40 percent farmed.

 - The majority of farmed fish consumed in Sweden is raised on feed made from imported raw materials, often from the four corners of the world.
 Conventional feed often consists of wild-caught fish, soybeans, usually from Brazil, as well as cereals such as wheat.

-- A total of 1.3 million tonnes of food is thrown away every year in Sweden, of which 75 percent comes from households.
-Swedish wholesalers are estimated to annually produce 100,000 – 300,000 tonnes of vegetable waste, usually consisting of shell remains, stalks and kernels, but also fruits and vegetables with aesthetic defects.
-In total, about 80,000 tonnes of bread is thrown away.
+- A total of 1.3 million tons of food is thrown away every year in Sweden, of which 75 percent comes from households.
+Swedish wholesalers are estimated to annually produce 100,000 – 300,000 tons of vegetable waste, usually consisting of shell remains, stalks and kernels, but also fruits and vegetables with aesthetic defects.
+In total, about 80,000 tons of bread is thrown away.

 - Just under 40 percent of all food waste from consumption is currently used to make biogas or bio-fertilizer for agriculture.
 The rest is used to make heat and electricity.
 Food waste could instead be used more resource-efficiently by being recycled and used in the food chain in the form of an animal feed.